-When summer draws to a close, people begin to think about the upcoming fall, many longing for Halloween.
-If you’re planning to throw a Halloween party for family and friends, ordinary party appetizers and entrees won’t suffice.
-Get more creative this season and serve food that fits the theme of the event.
+As “Halloweekend” draws near, and you might be planning to throw a Halloween party for family and friends.
+Your guests will be expecting a festive evening, so ordinary party appetizers and entrees won’t suffice.
+Get more creative this season and come up with Halloween party food ideas that fit the theme of the event.

 Halloween is the one holiday when you can have fun making the food look creepy, unappealing, and maybe even downright gross.
-If you have guests that aren’t too squeamish, this will play well with the spookiness of the season.
-To inspire your Halloween menu, here are some recipes that can make your celebration a success.
+If you have guests that aren’t too squeamish, this plays well with the spookiness of the season.
+To inspire your menu, here are some Halloween party food recipes that can make your celebration a success.

 For finger foods with a Halloween theme, these monster wraps are perfect.
 Load sandwich wraps with meat, cheese, and other fillings, then use sliced cheese, olives, and pickles to decorate them like Frankenstein.
 They only take 10 minutes to make and can be completely customized according to your taste.

 Jalapeno poppers are a staple at parties of all kinds, but you can dress up this classic to give it a unique Halloween flare.
 To make these mummy jalapeno popper appetizers, wrap strips of crescent dough around hot peppers.
 Then all you have to do is add the eyes (and enjoy).

 This festive Halloween-themed appetizer can also function as a centerpiece.
 Saucy spider with hairy leg sticks is a tasty appetizer that’s easy to make and will certainly become a unique conversation starter.
 Carefully fashion pizza dough into the shape of a spider, then hollow out the body and fill it with marinara sauce.
 Your guests will enjoy breaking off the spider’s legs and dipping them in the sauce.